abhaykadam/weightonplanet/README.md

           "The Sun": "1795.2254641909815"
         }

-Deploying the utility to Heroku
+Deploying the web-service to Heroku
 -------------------------------

 Fire the commands from the terminal: